 Each 7th-grade-level reading passage will contain identifiable key concepts with relevant supporting details.
-Passages will be appropriate for determining the purpose for reading, analyzing character traits, compare/contrast, problem/solution, interpretation, analysis, drawing conclusions, making an inference, being conducive for vocabulary analogies, and relevant reading tasks as defined by the Oklahoma Academic Standards for 7th grade.
+Passages will be appropriate for determining the purpose for reading, analyzing character traits, compare/contrast, problem/solution, interpretation, analysis, drawing conclusions, and making an inference; be conducive for vocabulary analogies; and contain relevant reading tasks as defined by the Oklahoma Academic Standards for 7th grade.